chrismhodgson/nextjs-pfrac/data/_pages/about/road-running.md

 Julie Buckley broke the UK all time record for 5km in the Vet 55 category in 2011, with 17:57 at Doncaster, and held the record until 2017.

-More recently, three members have qualified for English Masters Vests and represented England internationally:
+I﻿n recent years, several members have qualified for England Masters vests and represented the country in international competitions on the road:

 * 2021: Andrew Pearson, MV55
 * 2021: Malcolm Rose, MV65